Find out more information about missing persons in National Park Service areas, or learn how to report a missing person.

 Cold cases are crimes or incidents - including missing persons - that have yet to be solved and have no active leads.
 New information could come from new witness testimony, new or retained physical evidence, activities of a suspect, or other sources.

 Please scroll through this roster of cold cases being investigated by Special Agents of the NPS Investigative Services Branch.
-If you have information that could help solve a case, please contact us.
+If you have information that could help solve a case, please submit a tip.
 You don't have to tell us who you are, but please tell us what you know.

 Report suspicious or criminal activity in any NPS site

 If you see something suspicious in any National Park Service area, stay safe and tell us about it.
-Ask any uniformed NPS employee for help in reporting suspicious/criminal activity, or contact the NPS Investigative Services Branch any time.
+Ask any uniformed NPS employee for help in reporting suspicious/criminal activity, or submit a tip.
 We understand that it may take time to reach park personnel and/or areas with cell or internet service.

 You don't have to tell us who you are, but please tell us what you know: